gered/clj-hl7-fhir/README.md

 Updating existing resources is accomplished via `update` which takes an ID along with a FHIR resource map, similar to what you would provide with `create`.
-The ID of course specifies the existing resource to be update.
-By default, if the update is successful, the newly updated resource is returned.
+The ID of course specifies the existing resource to be updated.
+By default, if the update is successful the newly updated resource is returned.

-Optionally, you can specify an additional `:return-resource? false` to return a full URL to the updated resource instead (this can be useful if you need the resource's ID/version for example, as the returned FHIR resource would not include this information).
+Optionally you can specify `:return-resource? false` to return a full URL to the updated resource instead (this can be useful if you need the resource's ID/version for example, as the returned FHIR resource would not otherwise include this information).

-Additionally, you can limit updates to only proceed if the latest version of the resource on the server matches a version number you specify by passing an extra `:version [version-number]` argument.
+Additionally, you can limit updates to only proceed if the latest version of the resource on the server matches a version number you specify by passing an extra `:version version-number` argument.
 If the latest version of the resource on the server does not match, the resource will not be updated and an exception is thrown.

-`update` will throw an exception if the resource you pass in is not a Clojure map that contains a `:resourceType` key with a value that is anything other then `"Bundle"`).
+`update` will throw an exception if the resource you pass is not a Clojure map that contains a `:resourceType` key with a value that is anything other then `"Bundle"`).

 ##### Examples